ncbi/elastic-blast-docs/docs/source/tutorials.rst

 submit-and-wait-for-results script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example, you use a sample script to run ElasticBLAST.
-The script submits your search, checks the status on a regular basis, downloads your results from the cloud bucket, and runs the delete command.
+The script submits your search, checks the status on a regular basis, downloads your results from the cloud bucket, and runs the delete command once the timeout has expired or the search has completed (whichever happens first).
+The timeout (in minutes) can be specified when the script is invoked.
 You can see the script `here <https://github.com/ncbi/elastic-blast-demos/blob/master/submit-and-wait-for-results.sh>`_.
 You can obtain it via following commands: